sirius93/cayman-theme-custom/README.md

 ### Configuration variables

+> This theme is fully compatible with the stock Cayman theme.

-Cayman will respect the following variables, if set in your site's `_config.yml`:
+This theme will respect the following variables, if set in your site's `_config.yml`:

 ```yml
 title: [The title of your site]